getbeyondpay/docs/source/index.html.md

 }
 ```

-Initiating a card present transaction is as simple as POSTing just a few lines of JSON to the web service, passing the following arguments:

-- `locationID` - the UUID from the PayGuardian Cloud app installed on the device
-- `mode` - indicates what environment to use; options are: UAT for testing and development and PROD for production/live usage
-- `amount` - the amount of the transaction
-`softwareVendor` - the name and version of your POS or application
-`tenderType` - the type of payment to expect; common values are: `UNKNOWN`, `CREDIT`, `DEBIT`, `CHECK`, `GIFT`
-`transType` - the type of transaction to perform; common values are: `SALE`, `SALE_AUTH`, `REFUND`, `VOID`, `TOKENADD`, `CAPTURE`

 If the card is an EMV/chip card, then the user will be presented with an option to select whichever Applications reside on the chip (that is, they can select an Application ID associated with either Credit or Debit, depending on their card) regardless of what tender type is sent in the request.
 If the `UNKNOWN` tender type is used, the cardholder will similarly be prompted to select either the credit or debit application on the chip.